SAP-samples/teched2022-DT262/exercises/ex1/README.md

 ## Summary

-You have now acquired the SAP S/4HANA Cloud Pre-built content from the bot store and extended the Pre-Delivered Bot uisng SAP Process Automation to include workflow feature.
+You have now acquired the SAP S/4HANA Cloud Pre-built content from the bot store and extended the Pre-Delivered Bot uisng SAP Build Process Automation to include workflow feature.

 Continue to - [Exercise 2 - Exercise 2 Description](../ex2/README.md)